What’s the Matter with Adobe?

 The pitfalls and demerits of the program were brought into a further state of glaring clarity by the development of the Creative Cloud.
 This extraordinary system of application management and workflow design is intended to streamline the production throughput and bring all the separate parts of your design team so close that they will all start requesting a mouthwash dispenser in the bathroom.

-While this practice of acquiring companies rather than developing out your own software works great for the accountants and investors, it introduces a real issue for the people who actually use the software.
+While this practice of acquiring companies rather than developing their own software works great for the accountants and investors, it introduces a real issue for the people who actually use the software.
 Like children adopted into a single house, yet all given their own sandboxes to play in, we are seeing an aversion to sharing or collaboration.

 The very attribute the Creative Cloud was developed to provide for the people who use the software is obviously missing from the people who wrote it.
 For anyone who has used the Adobe Software package and tried to compare and contrast the functions of the programs this could not be more obvious and yet it is a problem that endures version after version because the children in the different sandboxes do not want to share, or they are not allowed to.